 Watermelons are chock-full of lycopene, a powerful antioxidant that fends off cell-damaging free radicals.
 It also has a sun protection factor of 3, acting as a natural sunscreen (but don't forget to lather up with actual sunscreen, too!).
 Studies show that watermelon also reduces inflammation—so basically what we're saying is it's a miracle fruit of sorts.

 Pomegranates are a great natural source of vitamin C, an antioxidant that fights off wrinkle-causing free radicals.
-In one study, the effects of pomegranate juice, extract, and oil were tested against UVB-mediated damage, to which each worked to decrease harmful effects of UVB radiation.
+In one study, the effects of pomegranate juice, extract, and oil was tested against UVB-mediated damage, to which each worked to decrease the harmful effects of UVB radiation.
 The Kylie Jenner–endorsed fruit also has a component called anthocyanin, which boosts collagen production.

 Another natural food high in vitamin C is bell pepper.
-However, make sure that they're fully ripe before consuming, as studies show that the vitamin C content increases as the pepper becomes more ripe and vivid in color.
+However, make sure that they're fully ripe before consuming, as studies show that vitamin C content increases as the pepper become more ripe and vivid in color.
 Chop them up in your salad for amped-up collagen production and sun protection.